Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

 - [JDK Version 15](https://jdk.java.net/15/).
 This sample has been developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
-- [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) for Visual Studio Code is recommended for running this sample VSCode.
+- [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample VSCode.
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - A user account in your **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 ## Setup

-### Step 1: Clone or download this repository
+### Clone or download this repository

 From your shell or command line: